-In terms of Section 148 of the Act, read with Rule 8 of the Companies (Accounts) Rules, 2014, as amended, the cost accounts and records are made and maintained by the Company as specified by the Central Government.
+In terms of Section 148 of the Act, read with Rule 8 of the Companies (Accounts) Rules, 2014, as amended, it is stated that the cost accounts and records are made and maintained by the Company as specified by the Central Government.

 Pursuant to Section 148(1) of the Act, read with the Companies (Cost Records & Audit) Rules, 2014, as amended, the cost records maintained by the Company in respect of its products are required to be audited.
-Your Directors, on the recommendation of the Audit Committee, appointed Dhananjay V Joshi & Associates, Cost Accountants, to audit the cost records of the Company for the financial year 2020 on a remuneration to be ratified by the Members, in the forthcoming AGM.
-Accordingly, a resolution for ratification of payment of remuneration to Dhananjay V. Joshi & Associates, Cost Auditors, is included in the Notice convening the AGM for approval of Members.
+Your Directors, on the recommendation of the Audit Committee, appointed Dhananjay V Joshi & Associates, Cost Accountants, to audit the cost records of the Company for the financial year 2021 on a remuneration to be ratified by the Members, in the forthcoming AGM.
+Accordingly, a Resolution for ratification of payment of remuneration to Dhananjay V. Joshi & Associates, Cost Auditors, is included in the Notice convening the AGM for approval of Members.

-The Cost Audit Report for the financial year ended 31 December 2019 was filed with the Ministry of Corporate Affairs on 02 June 2020 within the stipulated time mandated in the Companies (Cost Records & Audit) Rules, 2014 as amended.
+The Cost Audit Report for the financial year ended 31 December 2020 was filed with the Ministry of Corporate Affairs on 31 May 2021 i.e. within the stipulated time mandated in the Companies (Cost Records & Audit) Rules, 2014 as amended.